datagrok/incontext/README.md

 Some tools incur complexity by managing the setting and un-setting of environment variables in the user's current shell.
 Others eschew un-setting and allow environment settings to "leak" into other contexts when the user changes directories. `incontext` mostly avoids these problems by launching a subshell in a modified environment.
 Once the user exits the subshell, their original environment is restored.

+## Related

+- [git](https://git-scm.com/) marks its context with a `.git` directory, and performs context discovery to allow git commands to work in any subdirectory of a git clone.
+- [datagrok/subcommander](https://github.com/datagrok/subcommander) is an older tool of mine from which `incontext` was derived.
+A future rewrite will delegate its context discovery features to `incontext`.

 ## License: AGPL-3.0+ with additional permissions

 This software is copyright 2017 [Michael F. Lamb][] and released under the terms of the [GNU Affero General Public License, version 3][AGPL-3.0+] (or, at your option, any later version,) with a grant of additional permission that allows you to apply any terms you wish to the output `.context` file.
 For details, see [COPYING.md](COPYING.md).